GetStructure/structure-sdk-js/README.md

 WARNING
 ===============

 > **Notice:** *"Structure SDK JS" is deprecated.
 This here is kept for historical purposes only.
-You should head to [the "Losant SDK JS" github project](https://github.com/losant/losant-sdk-js) instead.*
+You should head to [the "Losant MQTT JS" github project](https://github.com/Losant/losant-mqtt-js) instead.*

 ============